berylcczhang/TEST/doc/sphinx/cloudy.rst

 cloudy_slug is that these parameters can be set in the cloudy inputs as they would be for a normal cloudy run.
-However, these parameters are not necessarily the most convenient or descriptive ones with which to describe HII regions.
-For this reason, cloudy_slug allows users to specify HII region properties in a number of other more convneient ways.
+However, these parameters are not necessarily the most convenient or descriptive ones with which to characterize HII regions.
+For this reason, cloudy_slug allows users to specify HII region properties in a number of other more convenient ways.

 The basic assumptions made in cloudy_slug's parameterization is that the HII region is isobaric and isothermal, at all points hydrogen is fully ionized and helium is singly ionized, and that radiation pressure is negligible.
+(Important note: these are the assumptions used in cloudy_slug's way of writing out the parameters, and they are approximately true for most HII regions.
+However, they are *not* exactly true for the final cloudy calculation, where in general the temperature is not constant, the ionization states of hydrogen and helium vary through the nebula, and radiation pressure may or may not be important.)
 The HII region occupies a spherical shell bounded by an inner radius :math:`r_0` and an outer radius :math:`r_1`.
-The inner radius is set by the presence of a bubble of shocked stellar wind material at a temperature :math:`\sim 10^6` K, which is assumed to be optically thick to ionizing photons.
+The inner radius is set by the presence of a bubble of shocked stellar wind material at a temperature :math:`\sim 10^6` K, which is assumed to be optically thin to ionizing photons.
 The outer radius is set by the location where all the ionizing photons have been absorbed.

 Under these assumptions, the inner density :math:`n_0` is simply the (uniform) density :math:`n_{\mathrm{II}}` throughout the ionized